The Bankrate promise

 3. Automate your savings

 One way to make saving money easier is to set up regular automatic transfers to the savings account that holds your emergency fund.
+This can often be set up easily using a mobile banking app.

 “One of the easiest ways to save money, regardless of your budget, is to make your savings automatic,” says Valerie Moses, a senior relationship manager for Addition Financial Credit Union based in Lake Mary, Florida.
 “If your employer allows you to direct deposit your paycheck into multiple accounts, set aside a portion of that paycheck to be deposited into a savings account so that this money is out of sight, out of mind.”